 Vinters who are looking to create a dry wine will often pick their grapes before they are completely mature to attain a certain degree of acidity and lower levels of residual sugar following fermentation.

 Grapes grown in warmer climates tend to have a higher sugar content than those grown in cooler climates.
-Warmth from the sun enhances the concentration of sugar present in the water within the grapes.
+The warmth from the sun enhances the concentration of sugar present in the water within the grapes.

 What’s Done with the Grapes Following the Harvest